Canadian Aviation Regulations: Organization

 The CARs consist of regulations, standards and advisory material.
 Compliance with the regulations and standards is mandatory, while complying with the advisory material is not mandatory.
 Standards tell how to comply with the corresponding regulation.

 With the exception of Part V, the regulations are numbered starting at the beginning of the part (i.e. CAR 700 is a regulation).
 The standards are numbered in the "20" series (i.e. CAR 720 is a standard).
 Advisory material is inserted in the text of the regulations and standards as "notes" or is included separately as "40" series text (i.e. CAR 740 would be advisory material).

 Part V (Airworthiness) of the CARs is uniquely numbered to match the US FAA FARs parts as well as the EASA and JAA regulations.
 As such it has regulations and standards that have the same number (i.e. There is a CAR 507 and a STD 507).

 Amending the CARs

 Creation of new regulations or standards and the amendment of existing regulations and standards are accomplished through a public consultation process known as the Canadian Aviation Regulation Advisory Council (CARAC).

-Advisory circulars

-Transport Canada also makes available other publications that are intended to assist companies and individuals governed by the CARs comply with the regulations and standards.
-These include: